NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     HeadInfo leftBlkHeader, rightBlkHeader;
     // get the headers of left block and right block using BlockBuffer::getHeader()

+    // set rightBlkHeader with the following values
-    // update number of entries in rightBlkHeader as (MAX_KEYS_LEAF+1)/2 = 32,
+    // - number of entries = (MAX_KEYS_LEAF+1)/2 = 32,
-    // pblock as the pblock of leftBlk, lblock as leftBlkNum and its
+    // - pblock = pblock of leftBlk
+    // - lblock = leftBlkNum
-    // rblock as the rblock of leftBlk
+    // - rblock = rblock of leftBlk
     // and update the header of rightBlk using BlockBuffer::setHeader()

+    // set leftBlkHeader with the following values
-    /* update number of entries in leftBlkHeader as (MAX_KEYS_LEAF+1)/2 = 32,
+    // - number of entries = (MAX_KEYS_LEAF+1)/2 = 32
+    // - rblock = rightBlkNum
-       rblock as rightBlkNum and update the header using BlockBuffer::setHeader() */
+    // and update the header of leftBlk using BlockBuffer::setHeader() */

     // set the first 32 entries of leftBlk = the first 32 entries of indices array
     // and set the first 32 entries of newRightBlk = the next 32 entries of